Friday, October 1, 2010

 "Point is, things [are] happening today in Washington under Democratic

-," Hildebrand said.
+leadership that were happening under Republican leadership that we went after pretty hard as a party," Hildebrand said.
 "We went after that culture of corruption, and I don't believe there is a culture of corruption, but I do

 believe there is an image problem that Washington in general has to deal with.